Even if we succeeded in protecting the animals from us, we would have achieved nothing.

 Gut Aiderbichl lets many millions of people participate in the back story of our animals through publications.
 We use many channels for this: our homepage, the Gut Aiderbichl magazine, social media such as Youtube, Facebook and Instagram, but also print media and television.
 We explain backgrounds and provide knowledge and insights.
 We do this on our three visitable estates as part of our free estate tours and exhibitions.
 In this way, guests are encouraged to think and rethink.

-For several years now, Gut Aiderbichl has maintained close relationships with institutions that are committed to species conservation on other continents.
+For several years now, Gut Aiderbichl has maintained close relationships with Institutions that are committed to species conservation on other continents.
 Based on our hands-on work, we see a great opportunity to do urgently needed work in these countries as well.
-Equally, however, we are also committed to the preservation of endangered domestic animal breeds.
+However, we are equally committed to the preservation of endangered domestic animal breeds.
 These are, for example, the Tux-Zillertaler cattle, the Noriker horses, the Zackel sheep, the Kune Kune pigs or the Austro-Hungarian baroque donkeys.